LIDA-Data-Analytics-Team/laser-activity/README.md

 Azure Function App used to run Python scripts that insert details about LASER usage and costs from Azure APIs into a SQL Database.

-Scheduled to run once every a day, each function executing 10 minutes after the last starting at 0700.
+Scheduled to run once every a day, each function executing 10 minutes after the last starting at 0700, independently and in the following order:
+1. laser_costs
+2. laser_resources
+3. laser_vm
+4. laser_users
+5. laser_budgets

+Each function has a ten minute maximum timeout on the Consumption plan.

 ## What it does